bingomanatee/mirror/README_WHY.md

 Saga does allow for some reactivity and proper ordering of side effects, but its damn tough to read and debug.

-Most of the problem with debugging Redux is that is not a "thing" -- there is no redux class -- its a distributed federation of awful conventions scattered across way too many files.
+Most of the problem with debugging Redux is that is not a "thing" -- isThere is no redux class -- its a distributed federation of conventions scattered across way too many files.
 That makes summation and coordination between multiple reducers difficult because only with Saga an one reducer know about another, and you have to do a LOT of work after every action to re-poll your multiple federated states.

-In short there is no reason that state needs to be asynchronous at all.
+In short isThere is no reason that state needs to be asynchronous at all.
 It doesn't benefit the developer or the subscribers; it just allows for a lazy messaging and distribution system to not do the work of brodcasting until it feels like it.
+Worse yet, it creates a time gap between decision and response in which any number of things can happen because they are acting on outdated information.

 ## Actions are a mess